 RISE will be a place for emerging artists, and scientists alike to connect with local residents and visitors to the Rockaways through programming and public art exhibitions to raise awareness of the natural environment and increase the vibrancy of the local Rockaway community.

 A growing arts scene is taking shape in Rockaway.
-RISE will convert the firehouse's Great Hall into a gallery to exhibit various forms of art, film, and live performances; and create a well-equipped studio/lab on the 2nd floor, where emerging artists and scientists will lead community-led projects through RWA's programming for youth and local residents.
+RISE will convert the firehouse's Great Hall into a gallery to exhibit various forms of art, film, and live performances; and create a well-equipped studio/lab on the 2nd floor, where emerging artists and scientists will lead community-led projects, lectures and classes through RWA's programming for youth and local residents.

 |» Firehouse 59 Video|